vishvAsa/kalpAntaram/kANe/v1p1/28_shAtAtapa.md

 Hemādri mentions a Vrddha-Satātapa along with several other smrtikāras (vide note 278 above).
 In the Vyavahāra mātrkā of Jimutavāhana (p.
 305 ) Vrddha-Sātātapa is cited on the six kinds of uttura (defendant's reply ).296 This shows that Vțddha-Sātātapa wrote on Vyavahāra also.

 The Mit. (on Yāj.
 III.
-290 ) cites a Bộbat-Sātātapa.
+290 ) cites a Bṛbat-Sātātapa.

 Hemādri (III, 1.
 801) speaks of a bhāsyakāra of Vrddha Sātātape.